-The overall average military BAH rates across the country typically increased an average of 2.8% between 2019 and 2020.
-BAH rates are based on the combination of local costs for rent and utilities for various housing types.
-Any fluctuation of one or more of those factors in a given location will affect BAH rates for that location.
-Find your 2020 BAH Rates
+The department bases BAH on a combination of local costs for rent and utilities for various housing types.
+Any fluctuation of one or more of those factors affects BAH rates for that location.

 BAH Rates Below Actual Housing Cost

-After a congressionally mandated change, BAH rates were slowly reduced over time to sit at 5% below actual housing costs.
-That process was finished in 2019, when the nearly one million troops who receive BAH will absorb between $68 and $148 monthly. of their housing costs monthly.
-Rates will continue to sit at 95% of actual cost going forward.
+After a congressionally mandated change, BAH rates were slowly reduced over time to 5% below actual housing costs.
+That process was completed in 2019.
+The nearly one million troops who receive BAH will absorb $82 to $184 of their calculated housing costs monthly in 2023.
+Rates will continue to sit at 95% of actual costs going forward.

 Related: How Is BAH Calculated?